top of page

 I'm a title.
 Click here to edit me

-These are the basic rod components for building a custom fishing rod.
-These rod options will give you an idea of what options are availible when designing or building your custom fishing rod.
+These rod options will give you an idea of what's available when designing your custom rod.

 We will start at the bottom or "butt" of the rod.